ndsev/zserio/doc/ZserioUserGuide.md

 Enables/disables code for range checking for fields and parameters (integer types only).
 By default is disabled.
 Note that range checking can be enabled only when writer code is enabled (see `-withWriterCode` option).

+**`-withReflectionCode|-withoutReflectionCode`**

+Enables/disables generation of reflection code.
+By default is disabled.
+Note that reflection code can be enabled only when generation of type information code is enabled (see `-withTypeInfoCode` option) and when writer code is enabled (see `-withWriterCode` option).

+> This parameter is currently supported by C++ generator only.

 **`-withServiceCode|-withoutServiceCode`**

 Enables/disables generation of code for Service Types.
 By default is enabled, but note that services can be